momargoh/momarhughes.com/content/blog/abstract-base-class-in-Cython/index.md

 ```

 Whereas the following will work fine...

 ```python
 kid = ChildClass()
 kid.abstract_method()
 ```
 ...and prints out...

 ```python
 original abstract_method
 overridden abstract_method
 ```
 So that's the very basics of ABCs in Python.
 HOWEVER, as the subtitle of this post hinted, ABC don't exist in Cython!
 Technically.
 But that doesn't mean you can't make one anyway.
 Let me explain, the `@abc.abstractmethod` doesn't work with Cython's `cdef class ...`, so from a pedantic programmatic perspective that's why I said you can't make an ABC in Cython: you can't force a class to require its methods to be overridden.
 But it's a similar story with private class attributes in Python: in languages like C and C++ you can declare a class attribute as being `private` which limits its access from child classes.
 In Python, technically, you can't do this, but by using two leading underscores in your attribute name (eg, `__my_attr`), Python will mangle the name a bit to make it harder to find and edit.
 I suggest you just do the same in Cython: just name the class so that it's obvious it's supposed to be used as an ABC.
-For an open -source scientific project like `MCycle`, security and privacy aren't really an issue, so if somebody wants to construct the ABC, all they're doing is wasting their own time.
+For an open-source scientific project like `MCycle`, security and privacy aren't really an issue, so if somebody wants to construct the ABC, all they're doing is wasting their own time.

 ## What to include in an abstract base class
 An ABC has a lot of potential and what to put in it very much depends on the module you're creating.
 In general, an ABC is used to declare your core class attributes and methods.
 However, knowing that the contructor of the ABC will be called any time a child class is created can be very useful for things like